 Creation of Lone Phonics a solo voice and violin improvised sound installation for Vocal Invention, a weekend of all things vocal during the Norwich and NorfolkFestival.
 2016

-Composer and performer for Cowgirl Parlour an outdoor site specific performance written and performed by Christine Watkins.
+Composer and performer for Cowgirl Parlour an outdoor site specific performance and installation written and performed by Christine Watkins.
 Funded by The Welcome Trust.
 2015

-- tours internationally with medieval band Joglaresa playing Fidel and singing.
+Touring with Medieval band Joglaresa playing Fidel and singing.
 Directed by Belinda Sykes.
 The early music’s ‘bit of rough’ taking in Stockholm and Cork Early music festivals along the way.
-2012 – 2016
+2012 – 2017

-- as soprano soloist for The Voice Project annual performances at Norwich Cathedral commissioned by Norfolk and Norwich Festival.
+as soprano soloist for The Voice Project annual performances at Norwich Cathedral commissioned by Norfolk and Norwich Festival.
 Past composers included Barbara Thomson, Orlando Gough, Andy Sheppard, Arve Hendrickson, Jan Bang, Nick Bartsch and Gwilym Simcock.
+Most recently as soloist in The Arms of Sleep at Brighton Festival 2001 – 2018

 during 2012 and continued throughout 2013.